Methamphetamine Addiction

 Methamphetamine Addiction and Abuse

 Many people don’t realize they’re addicted to meth until it’s too late.
 They may use it recreationally until they find they can’t live without it.
 It is difficult to stop meth use due to the effects on the brain’s pleasure centers.
-As massive amounts of dopamine is released, the brain is tricked into feeling euphoric, increasing the desire and cravings for more meth.
+As massive amounts of dopamine are released, the brain experiences intense euphoria, which increases the desire and cravings for more meth.

 Signs of Addiction to Meth

 Someone addicted to meth may develop unexplained money troubles or steal money from friends and loved ones to buy drugs.
 Others may become violent or display unusual behavior.
 Others may close themselves off and not talk to their loved ones for long periods.
-Physical indicators of a meth addiction include poor dental hygiene and overall oral health.
+Physical indicators of meth addiction include poor dental hygiene and severe dental problems, often referred to as ‘meth mouth.’

 Meth Addiction and Mental Health

 Meth can take a serious toll on one’s mental health because of how it affects the brain.
-It stimulates the brain’s pleasure centers and makes it difficult for the brain to produce its own pleasure hormones.
-A decreased ability to experience pleasure often follows long-term meth use.
+It stimulates the brain’s pleasure centers and disrupts the brain’s ability to produce its natural pleasure chemicals.
+A decreased ability to experience pleasure, known as anhedonia, often follows long-term meth use.

-Over time, this chemical alteration influences memory impairment, learning abilities, informational processing, and negatively impacts the functions associated with emotions.
+Over time, this chemical alteration causes memory impairment, affects learning abilities, disrupts information processing, and negatively impacts emotional functions.

-Certain mental disorders may also spur meth addiction, such as anxiety, depression, BPD, and impulse control disorder.
+Certain mental disorders may also spur meth addiction, such as anxiety, depression, borderline personality disorder (BPD), and impulse control disorders.

 Learn More About The Effects of Meth On Your Brain